cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Locked Out of Your Account

-If you make several unsuccessful attempts to sign in, we’ll temporarily lock your account.
+If you make several unsuccessful attempts to sign in, we'll temporarily lock your account.

 To unlock your account, follow the instructions in the email that you receive.
-If you still can’t sign in, contact us at support@cobalt.io.
+If you still can't sign in, contact us at support@cobalt.io.

 ## Account Was Compromised

-If you believe your account was compromised, reach out to {{% csm-support %}}.
-We'll open an investigation.
+If you believe your account was compromised, reach out to {{% csm-support %}}. {{% compromised-account-action %}}

 If you have access to your Cobalt account, do the following: